dotnet/winforms/Documentation/roadmap.md

   repos](https://github.com/dotnet/core/blob/master/Documentation/core-repos.md)
   suitable for the topic you'd like to discuss.

-Some of the feedback we find most valuable is feedback on:
+Some of the feedback we find most valuable pertains to:

 * Existing features that are missing some capability or otherwise don't work well enough.